auNLP/mdwikiNLP/classroom_materials/class_06/class_06.md

 ## Plan for Class
 Due to the classroom size we will shift to a different classroom style similar to last class.
-The introduction will again be in a form of a video.
+~~The introduction will again be in a form of a video~~ The class introduction and exercises will be given as a script (Materials used in Class).
 Which will include:

-* Examples of vectorization using n-grams, binary, stopwords and ones own tokenizer
+- Examples of vectorization using n-grams, binary, stopwords and using ones own tokenizer

-* Introduction to TF-IDF using scikit-learn
+- Introduction to TF-IDF using scikit-learn

+- Introduction to Dimensionality reduction using PCA and LSA

+- Exercises

-Following the video the goal is to see which studygroup can gain the best performance using only the `multinomialNB` as a classifier.
+Following the ~~video~~ script the goal is to see which studygroup can gain the best performance using only the `multinomialNB` as a classifier.
 Thus you are only allowed to optimize the preprocessing rather than the model itself.

-I will also add a video on using dimensionality reduction on the TF-IDF matrix, which you should watch halfway through the class
+~~I will also add a video on using dimensionality reduction on the TF-IDF matrix, which you should watch halfway through the class~~
 Again I will be avaliable during class if needed.
+A zoom link will also be send out.

 ---

 ## AutoML
 During this and the previous class we searched for the best performing models, however there actually exist very good systems which can perform a similar search.
 For an introduction you can watch [this video by statquest](https://www.youtube.com/watch?v=SEwxvjfxxmE).
 For the more interested user I recommend that you check out these papers on auto-sklearn [(1)](http://papers.nips.cc/paper/5872-efficient-and-robust-automated-machine-learning.pdf) [(2)](https://library.oapen.org/bitstream/handle/20.500.12657/23012/1007149.pdf?sequence=1#page=119) as well as their [package](https://automl.github.io/auto-sklearn/master/).
 I haven't personally had time to experiment with this during class but AutoML is a growing field, also within NLP.